Beyond the Wild River

 A spellbinding and beautiful novel from a major new voice in fiction, perfect for fans of Sarah Perry, Eowyn Ivey and Stef Penney

-From the author of The House Between Tides comes a stunningly evocative historical novel, perfect for fans of The Essex Serpent.
+From the author of The House Between Tides, winner of the Waterstones Scottish Book of the Year, comes an atmospheric and stunningly evocative historical novel.
+Perfect for fans of Sarah Perry's The Essex Serpent.